PhilipNaudus/simple_site-gh-pages/pages/post-imperial/mulan-rise-of-a-warrior.md

 ---
 layout: post
 title: "<i>Mulan: Rise of a Warrior</i> (&#33457;&#26408;&#34349;, 2009)"
-description: <i>Rise of a Warrior</i> is a historical fiction film that retells the legend of Mulan from a Modern Chinese perspective.
+description: <i>Rise of a Warrior</i> is a historical fiction film that retells the legend of Hua Mulan from a Modern Chinese perspective.
 image: mulan-rise-of-a-warrior-movie-poster.jpg
 bg: 4d5941
 alt: "A movie poster for Mulan: Rise of a Warrior.
 Images copyright &copy;2009 Starlight International Media, Inc."